Language. Identity. Choice. Meaning.

 Conclusion

-In German, lecken lives two lives — one in the kitchen, one in the bedroom.
+In German, lecken lives two lives — one in everyday speech and one in social interpretation.

 Know your context, choose your register, and you’ll never sound funny by accident.